 Big data can also bring other crucial KPIs to light, such as effectiveness of treatment, safety and timeliness of care, patient-reported wellness, preventative measures, hospital admissions/readmissions, and more.

-“Security breaches in general are growing exponentially in the healthcare industry […],” says Adam Mahmud, healthcare alliance manager for MDM platform developer Jamf in an mHealthIntelligence interview.
-“Hospitals and clinics need a robust and secure MDM [mobile device management] offering to support their mobility initiatives aimed at increasing caregiver efficiencies and improving the patient experience.”
+“Security breaches in general are growing exponentially in the healthcare industry […],” says Adam Mahmud, healthcare alliance manager for MDM platform developer in an mHealthIntelligence interview.
+“Hospitals and clinics need a robust and secure MDM (mobile device management) offering to support their mobility initiatives aimed at increasing caregiver efficiencies and improving the patient experience.”

-In 2017, the security of more than 5.5 million medical records were compromised, which has decreased from years prior.
-Still, it’s a fact that has led some healthcare consumers to eschew the mobile technology that could otherwise be beneficial to them.
+In the first half of 2020, 3.8 million individual healthcare records were compromised, a number which has decreased from years prior.
+Still, it’s a fact that has led some healthcare consumers to eschew the mobile technology that could otherwise benefit them.

 mHealth Apps Lead the Way in the Mobile Healthcare Field

-The mHealth market was valued at nearly $11.5 billion in 2014 and is expected to rise to $102 billion by 2020.
-That growth explosion should speak for itself: mHealth apps are the current reality, and they’re only going up from here.
+The mHealth market was valued at nearly $11.5 billion in 2014 and is expected to rise to $316.8 billion by 2027.
+That growth explosion should speak for itself: mHealth apps are the current reality, and their popularity is only increasing from here.

 There are plenty of mHealth apps already on the market.
 One unique challenge, though, is regulations.
 The healthcare industry has compliance requirements beyond security to consider, including things like HIPAA compliance, quality, and safety.
-This is a new problem, as mHealth apps never existed until recently.
-In order to catch up with the times, guidelines must be developed and are in progress.
+This is a new problem, as mHealth apps are a relatively new innovation.
+In order to catch up with the times, guidelines must be developed.

-As of 2017, there were 325,000 mHealth apps available.
-These apps are easily downloaded onto laptops, tablets, smartphones, etc. Some are paid, others are free, and they’re available to patients and providers.
+There are currently more than 325,000 mHealth apps available.
+These apps are easily downloaded onto laptops, tablets, smartphones, and other devices.
+Some are paid, others are free, and they’re available to both patients and providers.

 Providers Need to Get On Board with Home Healthcare

 The numbers don’t lie.
-Home healthcare can cut costs—in Medicare, as much as $4,000 per person, provided patients follow through with their care plan after being discharged from the hospital.
+Home healthcare can cut costs—in Medicare, as much as $4,000 per person, with fewer subsequent hospital readmissions.

-Patients who utilize a home healthcare provider also experience shorter hospital stays than those who don’t, since the care team (both in and out of the hospital) work together to determine the level of support the patient will need once they return to their own domicile.
-This prevents people who are technically well enough to return home (with a bit of help) from being stuck in a hospital bed because the help they need isn’t readily available.
+Patients who utilize a home healthcare provider also experience shorter hospital stays than those who don’t, since the care team (both in and out of the hospital) work together to determine the level of support the patient will need once they’re discharged.
+This prevents people who are technically well enough to return home (with a bit of help) from being stuck in a hospital bed because the help they need isn’t otherwise readily available.

 Although we’re already entrenched in the future, the question remains: what comes next?
 It’s anyone’s guess, but the trends suggest that AI, mHealth, IoT (Internet of Things), and home healthcare are going to be key players.